Privacy Policy

 - Google AdMob — advertising identifiers processed on Google's global infrastructure

-There is no Philippines-specific or APAC-specific data residency in place for these services.
-By using features that require these services, you acknowledge that your data will be transferred to and processed in jurisdictions outside the Philippines.
-These transfers are covered by the data processing agreements and standard contractual terms of each provider listed above.
+There is no local data residency in place for these services.
+By using features that require these services, you acknowledge that your data will be transferred to and processed in jurisdictions outside your home country (including the United States).
+For EEA and UK users, these transfers are covered by the data processing agreements and Standard Contractual Clauses (SCCs) or other recognized safeguards of each provider listed above.

 The following device permissions may be requested by the app: